friendly-traceback/docs/docs/_sources/tracebacks_es.rst.txt

     Perhaps you meant `import os.path`.
     `path` is a name similar to `pathh` and is a module that can be imported from `os`.
-    Other objects with similar names that are part of `os` include `fspath`.

     Excepción elevada en la linea 36 del archivo TESTS:\runtime\test_module_not_found_error.py.